Lakeyah

-Lakeyah Danaee Robinson (born February 28, 2001), known mononymously as Lakeyah, is an American rapper and singer.
-Born and raised in Milwaukee, Wisconsin, she began rapping at the age of 15.
+Lakeyah Danaee Robinson (born February 28, 2001), known mononymously as Lakeyah, is an American rapper, singer, and television personality.
+Born and raised in Milwaukee, she began recording at the age of 15.
 At 18, she moved to Atlanta and was signed to Quality Control Music.
-In 2021, she was announced as part of the XXL magazine freshman class, the first from Milwaukee.
+She was part of the XXL magazine 2021 freshman class, as the first inductee to hail from Milwaukee.

 Early life

-Lakeyah Danaee Robinson was born on February 28, 2001, in Milwaukee, Wisconsin, where she was also raised.
+Lakeyah Danaee Robinson was born on February 28, 2001, in Milwaukee, where she was also raised.
 In high school, she began on the slam poetry team before she was convinced by friends at the age of 15 to rap for the #SoGoneChallenge where people submit performances of rap verses to the instrumental of the song "So Gone" by Monica.

 In 2017, she joined the music duo "BTM" (Beyond the Music) and they achieved over one million YouTube views.

 In 2019, she went on a birthday trip for her 18th birthday to Atlanta, Georgia and visited rapper T.I.'s Trap Museum and its exhibit on Quality Control Music.
 Inspired to move to Atlanta, she enrolled at the Art Institute of Atlanta for college but dropped out after two months.